Commonly Prescribed Diabetes Drug, Onglyza, Linked to an Increased Risk of Cancer, Heart Failure, and Death

 What is Onglyza?

-Onglyza is an anti-diabetic medication manufactured by Astra Zeneca.
-It was designed to control blood sugar levels in type 2 diabetes patients and is often used in conjunction with diet and exercise.
-The active ingredient in Onglyza is saxagliptin which increases insulin secretion, slows down gastric emptying and decreases blood glucose levels.
+Onglyza is an anti-diabetic medication manufactured by Astra Zeneca and their former partner, Bristol-Meyers Squibb.
+Onglyza was designed to control blood sugar levels in type 2 diabetes patients and is often used in conjunction with diet and exercise.
+The active ingredient is saxagliptin which increases insulin secretion, slows down gastric emptying and decreases blood glucose levels.

 Onglyza belongs to a class of medications referred to as incretin mimetics—a new group of drugs that help keep blood sugar within a target range without causing low blood sugar or weight gain.